New Treatments Ease Peanut Allergy

 Peanut Allergy Vaccine in the Works:Charcoal May Reduce Reactions

 Activated Charcoal May Block Reactions

-JACI Editor Donald Y.M.
+Although the vaccine study may be the most exciting news, JACI Editor Donald Y.M.
 Yeung, MD, PhD, says another study about using activated charcoal to curb peanut allergy reactions may provide more practical information.

 "Many parents have [the charcoal solution] at home to prevent poisoning, and if a patient accidentally ingests peanuts, this may be another approach to preventing a late reaction by keeping peanut in the stomach so it doesn't get absorbed into the bloodstream," says Leung, who is head of pediatric allergy-immunology at National Jewish Medical and Research Center in Denver.

 But experts say early use of activated charcoal is by no means a substitute for using standard treatment for anaphylaxis, such as epinephrine (adrenaline), antihistamines, and seeking emergency medical treatment.

 New Advances in a Nutshell

 - Regular treatment with an antibody called TNX-901 every four weeks for 16 weeks made patients less sensitive to peanuts, with most patients able to eat almost nine peanuts.
 Since accidental peanut ingestions usually involve amounts of less than two peanuts, researchers say long-term IgE therapy be an effective way to manage food allergies.

 - Measurement of a particular protein in the blood called peanut peptide-specific IgE may identify those at risk for allergic reactions.

 - People with a history of peanut allergy and peanut peptide-specific IgE levels of 5 or less have at least a 50% chance of outgrowing their allergy.